leongrdic/wsl-alias/README.md

 ```

 ## Security
 `wsl-alias` creates a user `wsl` inside your WSL and gives it root privileges.
-That user has a disabled login, but your default account gets configured with access to it via `sudo`.
+That user has a disabled login, but your default account gets configured with access to it through `sudo`.

-Since all WSL users have the same access to the Windows files (`/mnt/`), this shouldn't be considered a security risk, except if you have some important data protected with the Linux permissions.
+Since all WSL users have the same permissions for Windows files (`/mnt/`), this shouldn't be considered a security risk, except if you have some important data protected with the Linux permissions.

 If you find any security related bugs, please open an issue or better yet contact me personally.
 I do not guarantee that this code is 100% secure and it should be used at your own risk.